-Thanksgiving Day, 1985.
-For our first Thanksgiving in our new home in Incline Village, Nevada, Bill and I invited Bill’s ski cabin group, San Francisco friends who had been sharing a ski lease at Lake Tahoe for thirteen winters since 1972.
-Bill and I woke up on Thanksgiving morning to three feet of fresh snow on the ground.
-Throughout the day, it continued to snow heavily and Highway 80 was closed on and off.
-The telephone started to ring and one by one our guests from the Bay Area cancelled.
+Thanksgiving, 1985.
+For our first Thanksgiving in our new home in Incline Village, Nevada, Bill and I invited his ski cabin group to join us… a dozen San Francisco friends who’d been sharing a ski lease at Lake Tahoe for thirteen winters since 1972.
+Thanksgiving morning, Bill and I woke up to three feet of fresh snow on the ground.
+It continued to snow heavily throughtout the day and and Highway 80 was closed on and off.
+The telephone started to ring and one by one our Bay Area guests had to cancel.
 This left Bill and me with more food than we could ever eat.
-Bill called the local church and offered to deliver, but they turned us down politely saying something about sanitation laws (we believed them).
-I don’t remember what we did with the food.
-I do remember spending a cozy day at home during a greeting card-like snowfall.
+Bill called the local church and offered to deliver, but they turned us down politely saying something about sanitation laws.
+I don’t remember what we did with the food, but as a Southern California Valley Girl who’d never seen much snow, I do remember spending a cozy day at home with my hubby in front of a roaring fire, with Bloody Marys, and watching a greeting card snowfall.